 We actively network with medical professionals in the region and collaborate with other university programs within the School of Health Professions.

-Performance Opportunities and Ensembles
+Performance Opportunities & Ensembles

 Shenandoah Conservatory produces more than 400 performances each year.
 Enroll in a dynamic curriculum and start preparing for a meaningful career in the arts.
 You will practice your craft in front of audiences and develop a plan for your professional launch into the industry that focuses on your personal desires and aspirations.
 Embrace extensive performance opportunities with top-tier facilities from theatres, concert halls and dance studios.
 Unite with fellow artists and join an alumni family that takes center stage from Broadway to the concert halls of Europe.

 Shenandoah Conservatory is home to more than 20 instrumental, vocal, and dance ensembles that present numerous performances every year.
 These performances take place throughout Shenandoah University’s vibrant campus on its various stages, including a concert hall, recital hall, proscenium stage, black box studio, outdoor amphitheater and more, to venues and performance spaces in the Northern Shenandoah Valley and around the world.
 Ensembles constantly engage with Shenandoah’s dynamic faculty and an array of distinguished guest artists through residencies, workshops and unique performance opportunities.